 Spinal Galant Reflex

 Children with a retained or non-integrated Spinal Galant reflex are often mistaken as having ADHD.
 They display behaviours such as an inability to sit still, poor concentration, fidgeting, and challenges with short term memory.

 Children with unintegrated hand reflexes often have challenges with fine motor skills, such as: holding a pencil, doing up buttons, and tying shoelaces.
 They may also have difficulties with speech and articulation, and hold tension in the jaw and shoulders.

 Watch a Tuesdays with Twomey Video!

-The Asymmetric Tonic Neck Reflex (ATNR), is the single most important reflex that causes reading challenges.
+The Asymmetric Tonic Neck Reflex (ATNR), is of the most important reflexes that causes reading challenges.
 Individuals with Dyslexia have been helped using these motor exercises to help integrate the ATNR.
 Ben, a student in grade six, shows us movements like: rocking on hands and knees with eye tracking, sliding on your back, and new game called robot ATNR tracking.
 It could be 10 minutes that changes your life!

 We noticed the difference with Vesna after just a couple of times coming for therapy.
 She is currently in Grade 3.
 It was encouraging to see her try new foods, as food textures are an issue for children with Autism.
 She also began using more words and started to form little sentences.
 It took less than two months when her teachers noticed her “turning a corner.”
 Her reading, and neck strength has improved dramatically using the rhythmic movements.
 She is using more sentences when communicating, seems calmer and gets better quality sleep.
 Above all, she loves coming to see Liz, as she is noticing improvements herself.